-Access a Pi-hole or Raspberry Pi from anywhere
+Access a Pi-hole from anywhere

 One common use of a Raspberry Pi is to run a Pi-hole, a DNS-based ad blocking services.
 A typical setup is to have a Raspberry Pi in your house running Pi-hole, acting as the DNS server for your local Wi-Fi network.

 This works great when you’re at home.
 However, it only works when you’re at home.
 If you want to use your Pi-hole to block ads from anywhere, you need to be able to connect to your Pi-hole from anywhere.

 What not to do